 The demonstration was carried out in Spain in Spring 2013 through several flights using a RPAS (Heron platform) providing airborne maritime surveillance services to the Spanish users involved in the project.
 This activity was planned as initial step to a midterm development of RPAS independent satellite data-link service.
 Close involvement of rulemaking stakeholders allowed for the seamless consideration of critical certification and rulemaking issues from the beginning.
 This principle, combining demonstrator development, testing generic functions and operational concepts, was already successfully integrated in the MIDCAS project, allowing all relevant partners in European and international aviation to participate in the creation of a legal and regulatory framework for safe RPAS operations.
-A follow-on project (DeSIRE 2) is now being launched with ESA.
+A follow-on project (DeSIRE 2) with ESA has been launched in February 2014.